Creating your questions and question set

 - Create questions individually outside of a Question Set.
 These will be saved in a question bank.
 You can then create a Question Set and add the questions from the question bank.

-In Semester 2 we will be able to support the following 15 question types.
+We currently support the following 15 question types.

 |Automatically marked||Manually marked||Not marked|

 |Multiple Response||Text Area||Form|

 |Inline Choice||Math(s) Working|